Opraks/Guide.ai/README.md

 Example of digital art used as an NFT
 NFTs of artwork are similar to signed items.The unique identity and ownership of an NFT can be verified through a blockchain ledger.
 NFTs have metadata processed through a cryptographic hash function.

+<h3><u>Market Value</u></h3>
+The NFT market has seen rapid growth recently, with its value tripling to $250 million in 2020.
+More than $200 million was spent on NFTs in the first three months of 2021 alone.
+The economic momentum of NFTs in the crypto market has exploded due to a trend toward digital collectibles.
+NFTs are also accelerating a larger trend of digital economic innovation as the public increasingly embraces the crypto economy.